 After all this talk, you may be wondering what my net worth actually is.
 Well, including my home, I’m above $3 million.
 Without it, though, I’m in the upper $1 millions.
 I benefited from purchasing a home at a good time in the market and it’s appreciated greatly.
 So yes, my home is a huge part of my own net worth.
 That is, to an extent, a testament to the power of leverage.
 My only regret?
 I wish I could have bought the house right next to me at the same time.

 My net worth goals do include my primary home.
 However, cash flow goals are my ultimate priority.
 Cash flow pays the bills and gives me the freedom to live life on my own terms.
 Even though my net worth is what it is, the cash flow I receive on a monthly basis is what allows for true financial independence.
 However like I mentioned, net worth is still a nice indicator to follow.

 Oh absolutely yes.
-We bought in a fantastic location, I don’t need or want more space, our kids love it here, and we have a great community.
-Those are things aren’t always easy to quantify in numbers, although some could play into the price of the home.
+We bought our home in a fantastic location.
+I don’t need or want more space, our kids love it here, and we have a great community.
+Those are things that aren’t always easy to quantify in numbers, although some could play into the price of the home.

 So, to answer the title of this post: Yes, I like to include my home in my net worth.
 I know exactly what my net worth is both with and without my home, but I base my goals on the former.
 I guess it also feels better and more secure to see that bigger number in my Personal Capital account.

 What do you think?
 Should you even care what your home is worth when it comes to net worth?